open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ### Replace webpack magic

-`require.context` is used in `preview.js` to define which stories are loaded this is, however, a feature only available in `webpack` so we replaced it with a command-line argument.
+In the current storybook `require.context` is used in `preview.js` to define which stories are loaded.
+This is, however, a feature only available in `webpack` which basically means it is a lock in to a specific build tool.
+We would like to free ourself to choose whatever we want so this needs to be replaced.

+We opted for a command-line argument.

 In short instead of defining where to look for stories in your js you now do it on the command line via